thephpleague/csv/docs/9.0/reader/record-mapping.md

 title: Deserializing a Tabular Data record into an object
 ---

-# Mapping records to objects
+# Record to object conversion

 <p class="message-notice">New in version <code>9.12.0</code></p>

-## Converting an array to an object
+## Assign an array to an object

 To work with objects instead of arrays the `Serializer` class is introduced to expose a text based deserialization mechanism for tabular data.

 The class exposes four (4) methods to ease `array` to `object` conversion:

-- `Serializer::deserializeAll` which converts a collection of records into a collection of instances of a specified class.
+- `Serializer::deserializeAll` and `Serializer::assignAll` which convert a collection of records into a collection of instances of a specified class.
-- `Serializer::deserialize` which converts a single record into a new instance of the specified class.
+- `Serializer::deserialize` and `Serializer::assign` which convert a single record into a new instance of the specified class.
-- `Serializer::assign` which is a syntactic sugar static method to use in place of `Serializer::deserialize`.
-- `Serializer::assignAll` which is a syntactic sugar static method to use in place of `Serializer::deserializeAll`.

 ```php
 use League\Csv\Serializer;